 Hah – another interesting one.
-This article describes how to resolve an error along the lines of “Microsoft.Data.SqlClient: Microsoft.Data.SqlClient is not supported on this platform.“, thrown by Azure Functions host.
-Apparently you can run into this issue either on your local development machine or even in Azure.
-Problem For me, this error popped up after some house cleaning tasks – dependency updates, merging feature branches… You know the stuff.
-And suddenly, while the Azure Function App would build and run just fine, my SQL calls…Continue reading How to resolve “Microsoft.Data.SqlClient is not supported on this platform.” in an Azure Function App?
+This article describes how to resolve an error along the lines of “Microsoft.Data.SqlClient: Microsoft.Data.SqlClient is not supported on this platform.“, thrown by the Azure Functions host.
+Apparently, you can run into this issue either on your local development machine or even in Azure.
+Problem For…Continue reading How to resolve “Microsoft.Data.SqlClient is not supported on this platform.” in an Azure Function App?

 What a nice headline, right? 😅 One day, I thought I’d give Home Assistant a try!
-And obviously, I couldn’t just make things easy and run it in a Linux virtual machine or my Raspberry Pi – instead, obviously I decided to run it on Windows 10!
+And obviously, I couldn’t just make things easy and run it in a Linux virtual machine or my Raspberry Pi – instead, obviously, I decided to run it on Windows 10!
 And obviously, I’d…Continue reading Gotchas when configuring Home Assistant on Docker on Windows

 This article explains one easy way for you to improve the performance and uptime of your Azure App Service.
-I’ll explain a simple but kind-of-hidden and surprisingly badly documented feature, that might make a huge difference.
-It sure did for me!
-Since it’s such a no-brainen, I’m kind of half expecting everyone else to already having known about this, but since nobody told me about it, I’m going to document it for future use.
-Background Let’s get the Azure App Service facts straight first: Your…Continue reading Enabling local cache for an Azure App Service
+I’ll explain a simple but kind-of-hidden and surprisingly badly documented feature – Azure App Service Local Cache, that is – which might make a huge difference.
+It sure did for me!…Continue reading Enabling local cache for an Azure App Service

 This article explains how to perform a very simple and lightweight database connection test for an existing database context.
-A while ago, I needed to develop a simple API that I can poll from a load balancer to see whether: An Azure service hosting it is up and It has a connection to its SQL database This simple API would be used for monitoring purposes – simple stuff, sure, but what’s the best way to implement this without causing any unnecessary load to the database,…Continue reading How to verify connection to database in Entity Framework Core?
+A while ago, I needed to develop a simple API that I can poll from a load balancer to see whether: This simple API would be used for monitoring purposes –…Continue reading How to verify connection to the database in Entity Framework Core?